The Budget and the planning of a holiday to Kenya

 Shoulder Season – varies a lot by camp typically January to March, sometimes November & June.
 Occasionally October

 Peak Season – July to October and Christmas, sometimes includes June.
-Sometimes October is slightly cheaper.
+Sometimes October is slightly cheaper. * Sometimes a peak-peak price for July & August.

 Some Observations on Kenya safari prices by season